Accelerating Adaptive Cubic Regularization of Newton's Method via Random Sampling: Probabilistic Iteration Complexity

+Now suppose that the theorem is proven for some $l\geq 1$.
+Let us consider the case of $l+1$:

-After establishing Theorem~\ref{Theorem:SAARC}, the iteration complexity of Algorithm \ref{Algorithm:SAARC} readily follows. \begin{theorem} Let $\x^*$ be the global minimum of $f$, $\epsilon$ be the tolerance of optimality, $\epsilon_i$ be the tolerance of Hessian approximation in \eqref{Hession-Approximation} for iteratoin $i$, and $\delta$ be the probability of inequality \eqref{Hession-Approximation} fails for at least one iteration.
+where the last inequality is due to convexity of $f(\z)$.
+On the other hand, noting the way that $\psi_{l+1}(\z)$ is updated we have $\frac{(l+1)(l+2)(l+3)}{6}{f}(\bar{\x}_{l+1}) \leq \psi_{l+1}(\z_{l+1})$.
+The theorem is thus proven by induction. \end{proof} After establishing Theorem~\ref{Theorem:SAARC}, the iteration complexity of Algorithm \ref{Algorithm:SAARC} readily follows. \begin{theorem} Let $\epsilon$ be the accuracy of optimality, {$\epsilon_i$ be the tolerance of sub-sampled Hessian approximation in \eqref{Sub-Sampled-Hession-Approximation}} for iteration $i$, and {$\delta_0$} be the probability that inequality \eqref{Sub-Sampled-Hession-Approximation} fails for at least one iteration.
 When Algorithm~\ref{Algorithm:SAARC} runs